HomeTriviaScientistsSubrahmanyan Chandrasekhar

 ✗ FALSE

-He won the 1983 Nobel Prize for his studies on the structure and evolution of stars, not specifically black holes.
+He won the 1983 Nobel Prize in Physics for theoretical studies of stellar structure and evolution, not specifically for black holes.

 4.